kframework/c-semantics/README.md

 construct your own, or access the database using your own programs.
 Different runs of the tool are kept distinct in the database, so you can run a bunch of programs and then analyze the collective data.
-You can simply delete the `maudeProfileDB.sqlite` file to start another series of tests with a fresh database.
+You can simply delete the `kccProfileDB.sqlite` file to start another series of tests with a fresh database.

 ### Testing the semantics